huangyh09/diceseq/README.rst

 About DICEseq
 -------------

-Different from most methods that quantifies the splicing isoforms statically, DICEseq estimates the dynamics of isoform proportions jointly from time series RNA-seq experiments.
-DICEseq is a Bayesian method based on a mixture model whose mixing proportions represent isoform ratios; however, DICEseq incorporates the correlations induced by the temporal structure by coupling the isoform proportions at different times through a latent Gaussian process (GP).
+DICEseq (Dynamic Isoform spliCing Estimator via sequencing data) estimates the dynamics of isoform proportions jointly from time series RNA-seq experiments.
+DICEseq is a Bayesian method based on a mixture model whose mixing proportions represent isoform ratios.
+It incorporates the correlations from the temporal structure, by coupling the isoform proportions at different times through a latent Gaussian process (GP).

 DICEseq provides following functions:

 1. Estimate the isoform proportions jointly.
-The prior is GPs followed by a softmax functions transform.
+The prior is GPs followed by a softmax functions transformation.
 2. Estimate the isoform proportions separately.
-It is almost the same as MISO_, but with different prior distribution.
+It is the same as MISO_, except prior.
 3. Calculate the Bayes factor to detect the differential dynamics of splicing profile.
 4. Get the total counts of each gene.
 5. Get the specific counts, e.g., junction reads, for genes with exactly one intron.
-6. Generating simulation reads with given isoform proportions and sequencing coverage.
-7. Reads sequence and position bias correction and plot (under study)
+6. Reads sequence and position bias correction and plot

 .. _MISO: http://genes.mit.edu/burgelab/miso/